birdman7260/grad-data/scripts/notes.md

+# Poop

+TODO: should "per hour" calculation account for the length of the task and not just the start time?
+YES!! figure that out...

 Get Hired at Dream Job
   Meet - lots of types of meetings
   PNNL - look for specifics related to the internship (Accept internship position at PNNL)